Miffyli/im2latex-dataset/README.md

   - Add accuracy metric (eg. word-error-rate or similar).
     - Check this repository for some evaluation scripts: https://github.com/harvardnlp/im2markup
   - Combine `...2formula.py` scripts into one, or at least make system more sensible rather than bunch of separate scripts.

+## Ultimate goals (Update: Likely not going to happen, but kept here as a food for thought)
+- To provide dataset suitable for solving im2latex task
+  - So people can compare performances between systems
+- To provide the tools used to generate said dataset
+  - So people can generate different kind of images (quality, size), different formulas (different fonts), etc
+- Misc tools for handling the datasets
+  - TeX Math tokenizer (possibly)
+  - Performance metric (takes list of true formulas and list of estimated formulas, outputs performance/accuracy)
+  - Tools for modifying the images in wanted way